addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-The find function of Model is defined like this: function find (conditions, fields, options, callback) – but since we want a function that returns all books we only need the callback parameter.
+The find function of Model is defined like this: `function find (conditions, fields, options, callback)` – but since we want a function that returns all books we only need the callback parameter.
 The callback will be called with an error object and an array of found objects.
-If there was no error we return the array of objects to the client using the send function of the result object, otherwise we log the error to the console.
+If there was no error we return the array of objects to the client using the `send` function of the response object, otherwise we log the error to the console.

 To test our API we need to do a little typing in a JavaScript console.
 Restart node and go to localhost:4711 in your browser.
 Open up the JavaScript console.
 If you are using Google Chrome, go to View->Developer->JavaScript Console.
 If you are using Firefox, install Firebug and go to View->Firebug.
 Most other browsers will have a similar console.
 In the console type the following: